fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository)

-#### BundleIsIdenticalTo
+#### CollectionIsIdenticalTo
-**Description:** &#x1F4A5; The BundleIsIdenticalTo element contains an URI that uniquely identifies an identical resource.
-This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else BundleIsDerivedFrom should be used.
+**Description:** &#x1F4A5; The CollectionIsIdenticalTo element contains an URI that uniquely identifies an identical resource.
+This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else CollectionIsDerivedFrom should be used.

 	Interface Facet:			display
 	User provided:				yes